Krewe Bohème Parade Route

 • The Krewe Boheme lines up on the corner of Mandeville and Decatur St. in New Orleans.

-• They continue on Decatur Street until reaching Canal Street where they turn left.
+• They continue on Decatur Street and take a slight left onto N. Peters until reaching Canal Street where they turn left.

 • The parade disbands at 6 Canal Street (The Filmore)